petermr/pygetpapers/README.md

    ![rr](https://user-images.githubusercontent.com/70321942/116774866-1848f300-aa7d-11eb-907c-259e2047de69.PNG)

-7. if user wants synonym then `--synonym` provides results which contain synonyms as well
+7. if the user wants a synonym then `--synonym` provides results that contain synonyms as well

    `pygetpapers --onlyquery -q "lantana" -k 10 -o "test" -c --synonym`

    ![s](https://user-images.githubusercontent.com/70321942/116773871-116ab200-aa76-11eb-962a-8cdd6366cc17.PNG)

-8. if user wants to save the query to use it later `pygetpapers -q "lantana" --save_query`
+8. if the user wants to save the query to use it later `pygetpapers -q "lantana" --save_query`

 9. if user wants to get papers within a date range `pygetpapers -q "lantana" --startdate "2020-01-02" --enddate "2021-09-09"`

-10. if user wants to start query from configuration file `pygetpapers --config "C:\Users\DELL\test\saved_config.ini"`
+10. if the user wants to start query from a configuration file `pygetpapers --config "C:\Users\DELL\test\saved_config.ini"`

-# 8. About the author and community

-`pygetpapers` has been developed by Ayush Garg under the dear guidance of the OpenVirus community and Peter Murray Rust.
-Ayush is currently a high school student who believes that the world can only truly progress when knowledge is open and accessible by all.

-Testers from OpenVirus have given a lot of useful feedback to Ayush without which this project would not have been possible.

-The community has taken time to ensure that everyone can contribute to this project.
-So, YOU, the developer, reader and researcher can also contribute by testing, developing and sharing.

 # 9. Contributions

 Contributions are welcome through issues as well as pull requests.
-For direct contributions you can mail the author at ayush@science.org.in.
+For direct contributions, you can mail the author at ayush@science.org.in.

 # 10. Feature Requests